 Renowned for its intoxicating mix of different peoples, cultures and languages, Oaxaca in the southwest of Mexico still retains much of its indigenous identity and as such it is well worth exploring as it has a very different feel to it from the rest of the country.

-Map of Oaxaca, Mexico
+Map of the best places in Oaxaca, Mexico

 Click to enlarge